marcusbotacin/BranchMonitoringProject/README.md

 * *CheckRemoteDebugger*
 * *OutputDebugString*

+For more information about anti-analysis tricks, check [this](https://github.com/marcusbotacin/Anti.Analysis).

 ### Debugging

 You can check debug messages if the driver was compiled using the DEBUG flag, as shown: